ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 We have now created the primary fields for accessing and keeping track of all scenes in the game.

 #### 2. Load and Unload Scenes
-While we could simply call the `SceneManagment.Load()` method in the `ManageGameState()` cases, if we add additional logic it will quickly get bloated.
+While we could simply call the `SceneManagement.Load()` method in the `ManageGameState()` cases, if we add additional logic, it will quickly get bloated.
 Especially if each case does the same thing, with different values.
-In this instance we not only want to load the scene, but also keep track of it in the `_loadedScenes` list.
-Similarly we will need to create a method for unloading a scene when a new scene is loaded, as well as removing it from the `_loadedScenes` list.
+In this instance, we not only want to load the scene, but also keep track of it in the `_loadedScenes` list.
+Similarly, we will need to create a method for unloading a scene when a new scene is loaded, as well as removing it from the `_loadedScenes` list.

 1. Create the `LoadedScene()` method that
    - Loads the scene passed to it